JeremyKTH/Gearbox-Oil-Conditioning-System/README.md

 * SI_49404 (± 50% operating range )

 ## Matlab_Folder
 Best_30, Best_40, Best_50 contains all the best model structure for each system identification models at ± 30%, ± 40%, ± 50% operating range.
-The best 3 system identification models are picked out for research question 2.
+The best 3 system identification models based on simulation accuracy are selected for research question 2.
 (ARMAX, SS, TF)

 Controller_ARMAX, Controller_SS, Controller_TF contains the controllers developed upon the top 3 models from research question 1.